valhalla/valhalla-docs/lrm-valhalla-walkthrough.md

 Valhalla is a free and open-source service that adds routing and navigation to web or mobile applications.
 In this walkthrough, you will learn how to make a web map featuring the Valhalla routing engine.
 The map you create will display the route line between points, a text narrative of maneuvers, a length and time en route summary of travel between points, functionality to drag the route start and endpoints to get a different path, and the ability change the mode of transportation, such as automobile or pedestrian.

-The map also uses some of Mapzen’s other technology, including the vector tile service and the Tangram renderer to draw the features on the map.
+The map also uses other Mapzen technology, including the [vector tile service](https://mapzen.com/projects/vector-tiles/) and the [Tangram renderer](https://mapzen.com/projects/tangram) to draw the features on the map.

-To complete the tutorial, you should have some familiarity with HTML and JavaScript, although all the code is provided for you.
-You will need a free API key to use Valhalla, which requires a GitHub account for authorization.
-You can use the text editor and operating system you prefer, and must maintain an Internet connection while working on the tutorial.
-It should take you about an hour to complete this.
+To complete the tutorial, you should have some familiarity with HTML and JavaScript, although all the code is provided.
+You will need a [free API key](https://mapzen.com/developers) to use Valhalla, which requires a GitHub account for authorization.
+You can use any text editor and operating system, but must maintain an Internet connection to complete the tutorial.
+The tutorial should take about an hour to complete.

 ## Sign up for a Valhalla API key
 To use the Valhalla routing service, you must first obtain a free developer API key from Mapzen.
 Sign in at https://mapzen.com/developers to create and manage your API keys.